 Every case of plantar fasciitis is different.
-Some runners can “push through” mild plantar fasciitis and continue their workout routine as normal while treating the root problem.
-For others, running can cause additional damage to the plantar fasciitis ligament, worsening the condition, or cause such excruciating pain that even walking is incredibly difficult – and running is near impossible.
+Some runners can “push through” mild plantar fasciitis and continue their workout routine as normal while treating the cause of the problem.
+For others, running can cause additional damage to the plantar fasciitis ligament, worsening the condition, or causing such excruciating pain that even walking is incredibly difficult – and running is near impossible.

 If your pain is severe it’s best to start by resting from vigorous activities for a few days, however if your plantar fasciitis is mild or moderate, it’s possible to safely enjoy running.

 Bouts of Plantar Fasciitis in Experienced Runners

 If you are an experienced runner and have a bout of plantar fasciitis, it is smart to take a few days off before resuming your running.
 Focus on stretching your feet a few times a day, and foam rolling your calves and legs.
 Worn-out or non-supportive shoes may be a contributing factor to your plantar fasciitis, so consider replacing your sneakers or investing in a pair of plantar fasciitis inserts.